harveyr/easyrunner/README.md

 Instead, if I'm running individual test methods, I use something like my [SublimeRunnyNose](https://github.com/harveyr/SublimeRunnyNose) plugin to run them straight from my editor.
 Much preferred.

----

-Disclaimer: There's probably some ugly Python in here.
-Some of this code is old.
-I'll clean it up when I can spare the time.